mantil-io/example-chat/README.md

-# Real-time serverless chat app on AWS example with Go and Mantil
+# Real-time serverless chat app on AWS with Go and Mantil

 [Mantil](https://github.com/mantil-io/mantil) is a modern open-source framework for writing serverless apps in Go.
 It allows you to quickly create and deploy applications that use AWS Lambda over a command line interface.